 Poet, novelist, musician, and songwriter Gil Scott-Heron was born in Chicago, Illinois on April 1, 1948 to parents Bobbie Scott Heron, a librarian, and Giles (Gil) Heron, a Jamaican professional soccer player.
-He grew up in Lincoln, Tennessee and the Bronx, New York, where he attended DeWitt Clinton High School.
+He grew up in Jackson, Tennessee where he was active in the integration of the city’s public as one of the first of three African Americans to enroll in the former Jackson Junior High School.
+He later moved to the Bronx, New York, where he attended DeWitt Clinton High School.
 Heron attended Lincoln University in Pennsylvania and received an M.A. in creative writing from Johns Hopkins University.

 By age thirteen, Scott-Heron had written his first collection of poems.
 In 1968, he published his first novel, The Vulture, a murder mystery.
 Central themes include the devastating effects of drugs on urban black life.
 Four years later, Scott-Heron published his second novel, The Nigger Factory (1972), which is set on the campus of a historically black college (HBCU).
 It focused on the conflicting ideologies among the traditional, Eurocentric-trained administrators; the younger, more nationalistic students—founders of Members of Justice for Meaningful Black Education (MJUMBE); and the moderate students and their leader, Earl Thomas.